4. Commonly Used Classes in the Java

 import java.io.*;

-public class write{
+public class ecrire{

 public static void main(String[] arg){

-// open the file
+// open file

 try{

-fic = new PrintWriter(new FileWriter("out"));
+fic=new PrintWriter(new FileWriter("out"));

 } catch (Exception e){